On local rings of finite syzygy representation type: On local rings of finite Cohen--Macaulay type

 where $\mathcal{P}(M,N)$ consists of morphisms in $\Hom_R(M,N)$ which factor through a projective module.
 Similarly, let $\overline{\GInj}(R)$ denote the stable category of $\GInj(R)$ modulo injective modules; see \cite[Section 7]{Krause}.

 (2) Assume, in addition, $R$ has a dualizing complex $D$.
-In \cite[Theorems 5.3 and 5.4]{Iyengar-krause}, Iyengar and Krause observed that $\underline{\GProj}(R)$ and $\overline{\GInj}(R)$ are compactly generated triangulated categories and there are triangle equivalences
+In \cite[Theorems 5.3 and 5.4]{Iyengar-krause}, Iyengar and Krause observed that $\underline{\GProj}(R)$ and $\overline{\GInj}(R)$ are compactly generated triangulated categories and there are triangle equivalences up to direct summands

 where $\T^c$ is the full subcategory of compact objects of a triangulated category $\T$.
 The statements in \cite{Iyengar-krause} are formulated in terms of the homotopy category of totally acyclic complexes of projective (resp. injective) pmodules.
 These can be reformulated as stated here, using the classical triangle equivalences between the stable category of Gorenstein projective (resp.
-Gorenstein injective) $R$-modules and the homotopy category of totally acyclic complexes of projective (resp. injective) modules; see \cite[Proposition 7.2]{Krause}.
-As a consequence of the above equivalences, there is an equivalence
+Gorenstein injective) $R$-modules and the homotopy category of totally acyclic complexes of projective (resp. injective) modules; see \cite[Proposition 7.2]{Krause}. \end{chunk} Combining the following result with Theorem \ref{Main-finite CM type} (1), we obtain Corollary \ref{answer-b}.
+It gives an affirmative answer to Question (b) in \ref{context-CM}, provided that $R$ is complete. \begin{lem} Let $R$ be a commutative Noetherian ring with a dualizing complex.
+If $\GProj(R)=\Proj(R)$, then $R$ is virtually Gorenstein. \end{lem} \begin{proof} By the assumption $\GProj(R)=\Proj(R)$, we have $\underline{\GProj}(R)=0$.
+Combining this with two equivalences in \ref{IK-equivalence}, we have $\overline{\GInj}(R)^c=0$.
+This implies that $\overline{\GInj}(R)=0$ as $\overline{\GInj}(R)$ is compactly generated; see \ref{IK-equivalence}.
+That is, $\GInj(R)=\Inj(R)$, and hence $^\perp \GInj(R)=\Mod(R)$.
+Note that the assumption yields that $\GProj(R)^\perp=\Mod(R)$.
+Thus, $\GProj(R)^\perp=\Mod(R)=^\perp \GInj(R)$.
+In particular, $R$ is virtually Gorenstein. \end{proof}